 Tour price includes:

-• Accommodation in a centrally located 4 star hotel with breakfast daily (B)
+• Accommodation in centrally located 4 and 5 star hotels with breakfast daily (B)

-• Meals as per itinerary (D = Dinner), including wine with meals
+• Meals as per itinerary (L = Lunch, D = Dinner), including wine with meals

 • Comprehensive sightseeing including local guides and entrance fees as per itinerary